 - Name.

 - Principal office.

 - A service address.

 - Its legal form and the law by which it is governed.

-- The date on which it became a registrable beneficial owner in relation to the OE
+- The date on which it became a registrable beneficial owner in relation to the OE.

-- Which condition in para.6 of Schedule 2 of the Act it meets to constitute a registrable beneficial owner and a statement as to why that condition is met
+- Which condition in para.6 of Schedule 2 of the Act it meets to constitute a registrable beneficial owner and a statement as to why that condition is met.

-- Whether the entity is a designated person.
+Whether the entity is a designated person.

+- ack St

-Designated person means a designated person within the meaning of section 9(2) of the Sanctions and Anti-Money Laundering Act 2018 where that information is publicly available.
+Criteria for registrable beneficial owner Designated person means a designated person within the meaning of section 9(2) of the Sanctions and Anti-Money Laundering Act 2018 where that information is publicly available.

-Public register means a register kept by a government or public authority in the country in which the OE was incorporated or formed
+Public register means a register kept by a government or public authority in the country in which the OE was incorporated or formed.